Nelly-Barret/Internship-Web-App/README.md

 6. Load the project in Eclipse if it's not loaded automatically.

-7. Change the dbUtils.java file to make sure that the server connexion credentials are valid.
+7. Change the DbUtils.getInstance().java file to make sure that the server connexion credentials are valid.

 8. Start the server and enjoy :)